Startup Valuation: A Brief Introduction

 Going Into the Mind of a Venture Capitalist or Angel Investor

-To understand the point about portfolio balance, think from the perspective of a VC or angel investor.
+To understand portfolio balance, think from the perspective of a VC or angel investor.

-For every 10 investments the investor makes, let's say 2 will be highly successful, 3 will fail completely and 5 will do OK, ie generating a return on investment of 2x.
-How much do the successful deals need to return to generate a decent overall return to the investor?
+For every ten investments, let’s say two will be highly successful, three will fail, and five will do OK, i.e. generating a return on investment of 2x.
+How much do the successful deals need to return to produce a decent overall return to the investor?

-- The 5 deals that do ok mean the investor gets his money back
+The five deals that do ok mean the investor gets their money back.

-- If the successful deals return 5x, the overall portfolio return is 2x - 19% annual return over 5 years.
-That's OK, but not great considering the risk.
+If the successful deals return 5x, the overall portfolio return is 2x – 19% annual return over five years.
+That’s OK if you don't consider the risk.

-- If the successful deals return 10x then the overall portfolio return is 3x - a 32% annual return.
-That's is a bit more like it.
+If the successful deals return 10x, then the overall portfolio return is 3x – a 32% annual return.
+That’s a bit more like it.

 Target: 10x return

 So let’s take 10x as the target return.
-If your business achieves its goals, what will it be worth in 5 years’ time?
+If your business achieves its goals, what will it be worth in 5 years?
 What could you sell the business for?

-- The amount of future fundraising required will only ever be an estimate.
-Nonetheless an investor will want to take it into account, and will reduce his valuation accordingly.
+The amount of future fundraising required will only ever be an estimate.
+Nonetheless, an investor will want to take it into account and will reduce the valuation accordingly.